SenemArtuc/Python_Project/README.md

-### 🔍 Python Blok Projesi:
+### 🔍 Python Data Analysis Project:

-Bu projede, veri analizi ve görselleştirme alanında güçlü bir altyapı oluşturarak `Python`, `Pandas`, `NumPy`, `Matplotlib` ve `Seaborn` kütüphaneleri kullanılarak kapsamlı bir veri işleme süreci geliştirdim.
+In this project, I developed a comprehensive data processing workflow, leveraging the power of `Python`, `Pandas`, `NumPy`, `Matplotlib`, and `Seaborn` libraries to perform in-depth data analysis and visualization.

-#### 📊 Proje Detayları:
+#### 📊 Project Details:
-- Veriyi temizleme ve ön işleme adımları,
+- Data cleaning and preprocessing steps,
-- Veri setinin başlıca özelliklerini analiz etme,
+- Analysis of key features within the dataset,
-- İlgili veri görselleştirmeleriyle çıkarım yapma,
+- Drawing insights with relevant data visualizations,
-- Veri analizinde kullanılan yöntemlerin yorumlanması.
+- Interpreting methods used in data analysis.

-#### 🎯 Amaç:
+#### 🎯 Objective:
-Bu proje, veriyi daha etkili analiz etmek, görselleştirme araçları ile desteklemek ve verilerden anlamlı sonuçlar çıkararak raporlama süreçlerini iyileştirmeyi amaçlıyor.
+This project aims to improve reporting processes by enabling more effective data analysis, supporting insights with visualizations, and extracting meaningful conclusions from data.

-#### 👩‍💻 Yetkinlikler:
+#### 👩‍💻 Skills:
-Python, Veri Analitiği, Veri Görselleştirme, Pandas, Matplotlib, Seaborn
+Python, Data Analytics, Data Visualization, Pandas, Matplotlib, Seaborn